Is your money really safe in an investment account? I’ve previously wondered about that. Any astute person would.

 What if My Investment Account Gets Hacked?

-The Russian email hack of John Podesta, Chairman of the Clinton 2016 campaign, provided a very high profile reminder that bad people want access to your accounts – and occasionally they get it.
+The Russian email hack of John Podesta, Chairman of the Hillary Clinton for President campaign, provided a very high profile reminder that bad people want access to your accounts – and occasionally they get it.
 If a seemingly cautious and intelligent individual like John Podesta can get hacked, with so much at stake in an election, what is keeping you or I safe?